Shard theory for $g$-fans: Introduction

 \end{itemize} \end{thm}

 Theorem \ref{main2} provides a direct connection between shard intersections and wide subcategories.
-In \cite{En2}, he explained how to obtain the partial order of wide subcategory from the one of torsion classes.
-Theorem \ref{bij jirr and shard2} can be regarded as a geometric counterpart of these relationship.
+In \cite{En}, he explained how to obtain the partial order of wide subcategory from the one of torsion classes.
+Theorem \ref{bij jirr and shard2} can be regarded as a geometric counterpart of this relationship.
+As an application, we can also show that the partial order of $\wide A$ is graded.